 - Add cold cream cheese and mix briefly just until the mixture is smooth.
 If you overbeat the cream cheese can turn very runny, so stop as soon as you have a nice smooth icing.

 - Sandwich the cake layers together with the cream cheese frosting.

 - Ice the top and sides of the cake and smooth with a cake scraper.
 I unfortunately lost mine when we re-did our kitchen, so I must order a new one!
-If I already did this, my cake would have looked a lot less rustic.
+If I had already done this, my cake would have looked much less rustic.
+But hey ho.

 - To echo the flavours in the pumpkin spice latte cake, I dusted the top with a mixture of espresso powder and ground cinnamon.

 - For a final flourish, I decorated the top with pumpkin seeds, pecan nuts and chocolate coated coffee beans.
 This was not in my plans – I was just using up what I had in my cupboards!

 - Please make sure your canned pumpkin puree is 100% pumpkin, not pumpkin pie filling.